No Time for Comedy: Stage play

-S. N. Behrman's play opened on Broadway at the Ethel Barrymore Theatre on April 17, 1939, and ran for 179 performances.
-The cast included Laurence Olivier as Gaylord Esterbrook and Katharine Cornell as Linda Paige, and was directed by Cornell's husband Guthrie McClintic.
+S.N.
+Behrman's play opened on Broadway at the Ethel Barrymore Theatre on April 17, 1939, running for 179 performances.
+The cast included Laurence Olivier as Gaylord Esterbrook and Katharine Cornell as Linda Paige, and it was directed by Cornell's husband Guthrie McClintic.

-Olivier starred in this play in New York while his lover, Vivien Leigh, was filming Gone With the Wind in Hollywood, causing Leigh stress due to their separation, and according to GWTW lore, influenced her portrayal as Scarlett O'Hara and according to her personal assistant at the time, hurry production so she could be reunited with him.
+Olivier starred in this play in New York while his lover Vivien Leigh was filming Gone with the Wind in Hollywood, causing Leigh stress due to their separation, and according to GWTW lore, influenced her portrayal as Scarlett O'Hara and according to her personal assistant at the time, hurry production so she could be reunited with him.

+Production

+Julius Epstein later said "We had to make big changes" in adapting the play which "was just talk, talk, talk—no action really, no situations.
+It was very good talk, but we had to do a lot of changing on that."